- About HEA

-Prior to Voith, Dr. Münch hold various senior positions within ABB Group and was appointed President of ABB Calor Emag Schaltanlagen AG, Mannheim, Germany in 1998.
-In 1999 he went to ABB Malaysia as CEO und Country Manager.
+Prior to Voith, Dr. Münch held various senior positions within ABB Group and was appointed President of ABB Calor Emag Schaltanlagen AG, Mannheim, Germany in 1998.
+In 1999 he went to ABB Malaysia as CEO and Country Manager.

 In 2002 Dr. Münch joined Voith Paper as Executive Vice President, assuming responsibility for the paper technology activities of Jagenberg AG, following the company’s acquisition by Voith.
 In October 2002 he took over as Head of the Business Division Voith Paper Automation.
 In 2006 he was appointed to the Management Board of Voith GmbH and he has been in charge of the Group Division Voith Hydro since 2008.

 Roland Münch graduated from Fridericiana University Karlsruhe and worked as a scientific assistant at the Institute for General Electric Engineering and High-Voltage Technology at RWTH Technical University Aachen, where he also obtained his doctorate in 1990.
-He is German and aged 52.
+He is German.

 Christine van OldeneelManaging Director HEA

 Christine van Oldeneel was appointed Managing Director of HEA in March 2010.

 Prior to working with HEA, Christine van Oldeneel has worked as a legal counsel to a number of industrial companies from various sectors (non-ferrous metals, cement, edible oil extraction and fibre-cement).